bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Eager Loading
 -------------

-In production-like environments it is generally better to load all the application code when the application boots.
+In production-like environments it's generally better to load all the application code when the application boots.
 Eager loading puts everything in memory ready to serve requests right away, and it is also [CoW](https://en.wikipedia.org/wiki/Copy-on-write)-friendly (which means Zeitwerk defines every constant up front, before the server forks its workers, so those workers share the loaded code in memory rather than each holding its own copy, reducing total memory use).